-Our clinical trials include cancer patients who are very sick and whose health is deteriorating, and we expect that additional clinical trials of our other product candidates will include similar patients with deteriorating health.
+Our planned clinical trials will include cancer patients who are very sick and whose health is deteriorating.
 It is possible that some of these patients may experience similar side effects and that additional patients may die during our clinical trials for various reasons.
 The causes of death could include receiving our product candidates because the patient's disease is too advanced or because the patient experiences medical problems that may not be related to our product candidate.
-Even if the patient deaths are not related to our product candidate, the deaths could affect perceptions regarding the safety of our product candidate.
+Even if the patient deaths are not related to our product candidate, the deaths could affect perceptions regarding the safety of our product candidates, including SNS-101.